Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

-- \underline{Step 4} (Improved stationary solution): Since the sum of the two singe soltions is no longer an exact stationary solution, a better refinement of the stationary state is essential.
-In particular, we improve the approximate stationary state in the self-similar variables setting and derive a small correction function $\Xi$ such that the approximate stationary state
+- \underline{Step 4} (Improved stationary solution): The sum of the two stationary states is no longer an exact stationary solution and generates nonlinear interaction terms, and we need to relate its parameter derivatives to the approximate eigenfunctions of Step 2.
+We improve it in the self-similar variables setting by adding a small corrector function $\Xi$, leading to the corrected multi-soliton

-to the stationary problem of \eqref{eq:wztauIntro} (i.e., $\pa_\tau w = 0$) generated a better error.
+as a better approximate solution to the stationary problem of \eqref{eq:wztauIntro} (i.e., $\pa_\tau w = 0$).
 The crucial task in this step is to extract the leading order term of the generated error and to link it to the first eigenfunction $\phi_0$, from which the remaining error term is admissibly small (see Proposition \ref{prop:E0}). \\

-- \underline{Step 5} (Approximate blowup solution and the law of blowup): The fully approximate blowup solution to \eqref{eq:wztauIntro} consists of the improved stationary state and the approximate eigenfunctions,
+- \underline{Step 5} (Approximate blowup solution and the law of blowup): The full approximate blowup solution to \eqref{eq:wztauIntro} consists of the improved stationary state and the approximate eigenfunctions,

-The error generated by $W$ is decomposed into the approximate eigenmodes (see \eqref{def:EztauMod}) and a small admissibly remaining term (see Proposition \ref{prop:E}).
-Using the local orthogonality condition for the coercivity of $\Ls^z \vep$ and projections onto these directions yield the leading dynamical systems for the law of $\nu, a$ and $\alpha$ (see Lemma \ref{lemm:mod}):
+The error generated by $W$ is decomposed into the approximate eigenmodes (see \eqref{def:EztauMod}) and a small remainder term (see Proposition \ref{prop:E}).
+Using the local orthogonality condition for the coercivity of $\Ls^z \vep$ and projections onto these directions yields the dynamical systems for the law of $\nu, a$ and $\alpha$ (see Lemma \ref{lemm:mod}):

 where $\|q\|_{H^1_\inn}$ and $\|\vep\|_{L^2_{\omega_\nu}}$ measure the smallness of the remainder in some weighted $H^1$ and $L^2$ spaces.
-They are of the typical size $\frac{\nu^2}{|\ln \nu|}$, for which we can solve this system asymptotically to obtain the law
+They are of the typical size $\nu^2|\ln \nu|^{-1}$, for which we can solve this system asymptotically to obtain the law

-- \underline{Step 6} (Energy estimates): The main quantity is $L^2_{\omega_\nu}$-norm of $\vep$ for which we perform a standard energy estimate based on the adapted scalar product \eqref{def:scalar12_intro} and the coercivity estimate \eqref{est:coerIntro}, see Lemma \ref{lemm:L2energy} for a detail derivation of the monotonicity of $\|\vep\|_{L^2_{\omega_\nu}}$.
-There is an important remark on this energy estimate that helps to prevent a technical loophole in the analysis that forces us to consider the further decomposition
+- \underline{Step 6} (Energy estimates): Because of the coercivity \eqref{est:coerIntro}, the main quantity to control the subleading part of the radiation $\vep$ is the matched scalar product \eqref{def:scalar12_intro}, which corresponds to a decay estimate in $L^2_{\omega_\nu}$ thanks to the equivalence \eqref{est:coerIntro2}.
+Lemma \ref{lemm:L2energy} gives a detailed derivation of the monotonicity of $\langle \vep,\vep \rangle_* $.
+We perform this energy estimate after a second decomposition,

 We prove in Proposition \ref{prop:decomp_vephat} that there is a norm-equivalence under the adapted scalar product \eqref{def:scalar12_intro},